Frequently Asked Questions About GOTS

 Q: "What topics will be offered to participants at the seminar?"

-A: One of the hallmarks of a Great Seminar as practiced within the National Great Teachers Movement is that there is no pre-distributed list of topics.
+A: Another hallmark of a Great Seminar as practiced within the National Great Teachers Movement is that there is no pre-distributed list of topics.
 Our GOTS is no exception.
 Participants will come prepared to share an innovation, a problem, and other teaching devices and strategies.
 The GOTS is just for those who are or will teach online so participant prep will be strictly focused on online teaching environments

 Here are some samples of seminar overviews from prior NC Great Teachers Seminars that may also help you understand what we do.